 Wasn’t this man’s dignity more important than my shoes?

-On a recent trip with a friend, an encounter with a shoe shine man at the airport unexpectedly led me to reflect on the sefirot of Yesod within Malchut: the foundational structure on which we build majesty within our daily lives.
-Our foundational structures are comprised of and affected by the relational bonds we make with friends, family, co-workers, strangers, etc. In keeping with that idea, I've been reflecting on my relationships and how the people in my life influence the way I go about my days.
+On a recent trip with a friend, an encounter with a shoe shine man at the airport unexpectedly led me to reflect on the (pl of sefirah) In Kabbalah, the 10 “attributes” – channels of Divine energy – via which God interacts with creation. of Yesod within Malchut: the foundational structure on which we build majesty within our daily lives.
+Our foundational structures are comprised of and affected by the relational bonds we make with friends, family, co-workers, strangers, etc. In keeping with that idea, I’ve been reflecting on my relationships and how the people in my life influence the way I go about my days.

 At the airport, a shoe shine man called out to me.
 I looked at my shoes.
 They needed buffing.
 I climbed up onto the massive shoe shine chair and set my feet up.
 I felt like a queen on her throne.

 I was wearing my favorite shoes.
-I'm not materialistic, but I do have a few objects that bring me joy.
+I’m not materialistic, but I do have a few objects that bring me joy.
 These shoes are what I imagine shoes should be.
-They are my shoe beshert, the perfect combination of comfort and fashion, slip on and Shabbat compatible.
+They are my shoe beshert, the perfect combination of comfort and fashion, slip on and Shabbat is the Sabbath day, the Day of Rest, and is observed from Friday night through Saturday night.
+Is set aside from the rest of the week both in honor of the fact that God rested on the seventh day after creating the world.
+On Shabbat, many Jews observe prohibitions from various activities designated as work.
+Shabbat is traditionally observed with festive meals, wine, challah, prayers, the reading and studying of Torah, conjugal relations, family time, and time with friends. compatible.
 I bought them a year ago and have never worn them in the rain.

 My travel companion stood on my left, like a sage advisor.
 She had poked fun at my love of these shoes on several occasions and was doing it now.